LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/dom-and-events/events.rst

 .. index:: ! event-driven

-JavaScript is an event-driven progarmming language. **Event-driven** is a programming pattern where the flow of the program is determined by a series of events.
+JavaScript is an event-driven programming language. **Event-driven** is a programming pattern where the flow of the program is determined by a series of events.
 JavaScript uses events to handle user interaction and make web pages dynamic.
 JavaScript also uses events to know when the state of the web page components change.